alemart/surgescript/docs/engine/camera.md

 using SurgeEngine.Camera;

 // Reading the Camera status
-// This app prints the position of the camera at every second object "Application"
+// This object prints the position of the camera at every second object "Camera Status" is "awake", "entity"
 {
     state "main"
     {